Table of Contents

 break

-Then the exciting part of real-time streaming detection, getting below from github sample and the only change I made is using /dev/video0 as video source.
+Then the exciting part of real-time streaming detection, getting below from GitHub sample and the only change I made is using /dev/video0 as video source.

 my_dashboard.py code: